Floriannue/CORApy/readme_florian.md

       return self.func(point)
  ```
 - For functions with `func` and `func_`: `func` is the public interface with validation and error handling (func mainly exists in the parent class). func then calls func_ (polymorphism). `func_` is the raw implementation for internal use, cross-class calls, and performance-critical paths (overwritten in the child class).
 - There are over 1000 tests.
-Use the pytests parameters wisely to not overwhelm you with to much output:
+Use the pytests parameters wisely to not overwhelm you with to much output.:
 with -x it stops after the first failed tests,
 run a specific test file with -v for more output,
 use --lf to run only tests that failed last time,